facebookresearch/ParlAI/docs/source/tutorial_task.rst

 	EPOCH DONE
 	[ loaded 1 episodes with a total of 2 examples ]

-The text file data format is called ParlAI Dialog format, and is described in the :doc:`teachers documentation <core/teachers>` (parlai.core.teachers.ParlAIDialogTeacher) and in the `core/teachers.py file <parlai.core.teachers.ParlAIDialogTeacher>`_.
+The text file data format is called ParlAI Dialog format, and is described in the :doc:`teachers documentation <core/teachers>` and :py:class:`parlai.core.teachers.ParlAIDialogTeacher`.
 Essentially, there is one training example every line, and each field in a ParlAI message is tab separated with the name of the field, followed by a colon.
 E.g. the usual fields like 'text', 'labels', 'label_candidates' etc. can all be used, or you can add your own fields too if you have a special use for them.

 Handling Separate Train/Valid/Test data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~